arlofonseca/fivem-parking/README.md

 - Possess an excess number of vehicles?
 Choose to permanently remove vehicles from your storage at any given time.
 Note that this action cannot be reversed.
 - The process of spawning vehicles is primarily handled on the server side, utilizing the non-RPC native `CreateVehicleServerSetter`.
 - Logs for specific actions are handled by ox_lib's [logger](https://overextended.dev/ox_lib/Modules/Logger/Server#liblogger) module, Discord is no longer supported.
-- Any framework support, ox_core, qbx_core are integrated by default.
+- Any framework support, ox_core, and qbx_core are integrated by default.
 - The interface is handled via ox_lib's [interface](https://overextended.dev/ox_lib/Modules/Interface/Client/context) module, which has replaced the former React + Mantine interface.
 This new interface is implemented in Lua, chosen for its wider accessibility and ease of contribution, ensuring broader engagement from users.

 https://github.com/arlofonseca/fivem-parking/assets/138083964/5862e05b-dece-4f64-8a2e-9dafd9384583